davidan90/react-project-starter/README.md

 ## **Description**

-This project is a boilerplate to start asap writing your frontend project, it is an initializer.
+This project is a boilerplate to start writing your frontend project, it is an initializer.

 ---
 ## **Init**